 Note.
-The decision process follows the drift dilusion model (top path).
-After the initial decision time T{dec} , there is a constant time period of length , in which the evidence process continues accumulating.
+The decision process follows the drift diffusion model (top path).
+After the initial decision time $T{dec}$ , there is a constant time period of length $\tau$ , in which the evidence process continues accumulating.
 In parallel, the visibility process accrues information about stimulus discriminability (bottom path).
-In the end, the states of both processes are read out to calculate the confidence variable and formulate a confidence report.
+In the end, the final states of both processes are read out to calculate the confidence variable and formulate a confidence report.

-di usion-like con dence models with a set of race models, in which processes accrue evidence for their respective alternatives with either uncorrelated (= 0) or anti-correlated (= 0.5) noise and opposite drift directions.
-Con dence is either computed according to the balance of evidence hypothesis or as a function of decision time and state of the losing accumulator at decision time.
+diffusion-like confidence models with a set of race models, in which processes accrue evidence for their respective alternatives with either uncorrelated ( $\rho = 0$ ) or anti-correlated ( $\rho = -0.5$ ) noise and opposite drift directions.
+Confidence is either computed according to the balance of evidence hypothesis or as a function of decision time and state of the losing accumulator at decision time.